Michael Tearson

 Michael Tearson is an American pioneer underground DJ, concert and special appearance host, author, recording artist and actor.
 Inducted into the Hall of Fame, 2016, awarded by the Broadcast Pioneers of Philadelphia.

 Biography

 During May, 1967, while home from his first year of college, Tearson went to the "15 Below Coffeehouse" to participate in the talent show.
 "15 Below Coffeehouse" was located in Timonium near the Maryland State Fair grounds.
 Before his performance, a very young Emmylou Harris, age 19, made her appearance, taking the audience by surprise with her amazing voice and talent.
 Not getting noticed for his own performance, Tearson realized that he needed to make a change in his goals.
 He befriended Emmylou Harris, beginning a lifelong friendship.

+Tearson was married in August, 1990.
+Lynne, "the love of my lifetime” Tearson said in 2015, was diagnosed with aggressive breast cancer a year after they met, in January 1991, and died at home in 1995 at age 37.
+As someone who has "coped much of his life with depression [and who] doesn't believe anyone is really happy" per the report, Tearson also said, “That first year together was by far the best year of my life, a rare stretch of intoxicating happy."

 Education

 Tearson obtained a bachelor's degree in political science in 1970 from the University of Pennsylvania.

 As an undergraduate Tearson had his first appearance on the air with WXPN from 1967 to 1970.
 This was the very first FM Rock shift on WXPN; the show was entitled "The Attic".
 In January 1970, Tearson joined WDAS-FM Hyski's Underground as overnighter.

 Tearson has been a longtime member of "Broadcast Pioneers", and he has been involved with FM radio in the United States since its infancy.